Most cars last for around 8 years in good working condition

 Or you could see if any local art projects are looking for materials to get creative with.

-You could even use your old car to create new wildlife habitat.
+You could even use your old car to create new wildlife habitats.

 Old cars are great for replicating reef life in ponds and lakes!

 Any one of these is a great way to use your old motor to give back to your local community.

 So it’s worth keeping them in mind.